-On 1 January 2013, Dr. Gábor Bada (Head of Technical) verbally agreed to the terms on which he will provide geological services to TXM as a consultant.
-Dr. Bada will be paid a consultancy fee of \$20,000 in 2014 in relation to this work.
+On 1 January 2013, Dr. Gábor Bada verbally agreed the terms on which he was to provide geological services to TXM as a consultant.
 Dr. Bada invoices TXM through his company Senzus Kft.
-Dr. Bada received a consultancy fee of \$15,000 through Senzus Kft in the 9 month period ended 30 September 2014.
+Dr. Bada received a consultancy fee of \$5,000 through Senzus Kft during the 3 month period ended 31 March 2015.